MAGPIE (rover)

-MAGPIE (Mission for Advanced Geophysics and Polar Ice Exploration) is a proposed lunar rover under development by ispace for the European Space Agency (ESA).
-If approved, it will be the first lunar rover mission by ESA.
-The launch of MAGPIE is planned for 2028.
+MAGPIE (Mission for Advanced Geophysics and Polar Ice Exploration) is a lunar rover under development by ispace for the European Space Agency (ESA).
+It will be the first lunar rover mission by ESA.
+The launch of MAGPIE is planned for 2029 on ispace Mission 4.
 Its primary mission is to search for water ice in the lunar south pole region.

+History

+In December 2025, MAGPIE was among eight proposals selected for small Lunar missions (announced in 2023) within the ESA's Terrae Novae programme.
+Unlike the other proposals (e.g. the Danish Lunar mapping satellite Máni) which received €150,000 each to mature their mission concepts, MAGPIE was selected for a direct implementation path.
+In July 2026, ESA awarded a €65 million contract to ispace Europe to develop MAGPIE and to deliver it to lunar surface in 2029.
+On 2 September 2026, the mission's implementation phase begun with a signing ceremony in Copenhagen.